Plants with spiky leaves have long been seen to be an ideal natural razor wire for ensuring security by protecting estates from raiding invaders

 The soil should be well-drained and moist.
 They prefer bright sunlight but can tolerate shady spaces.

-The berries are produced by the female Holly plant, and the lush green leaves act as a perfect backdrop in any garden.
+The female Holly plant produces the berries, and the lush green leaves act as a perfect backdrop in any garden.

 Frequently Asked Questions About 10 Plants with Spiky Leaves